-Job applications are stored on a shared disk with limited access rights and handled according to the General Data Protection Regulation (GDPR).
+Job applications are stored in a repository with limited access rights and handled according to the General Data Protection Regulation (GDPR).

-The saving of received applications to the disk falls within the competence of the Secretary, who informs the Selection Committee members in a timely manner about where they find the received applications and the list of those candidates who meet the administrative criteria.
+The saving of received applications to the repository falls within the competence of the Secretary, who informs the Selection Committee members in a timely manner about where they find the received applications and the list of those candidates who meet the administrative criteria.

-The researcher to whose team the candidate is recruited will create a list of suitable candidates from the received applications that have passed the administrative check.
-This shortlist is provided to other members of the Selection Committee together with the materials of all other suitable candidates.
-The Selection Committee members will assess all applications received in the selection procedure and will either approve, narrow down, or add other suitable candidates to the shortlist.
+The research team leader to whom the candidate is recruited will create a list of 2 to 8 suitable candidates from the applications received that passed the administrative check.
+This shortlist is provided to the SC, together with the materials of all other suitable candidates.
+The SC will assess all applications received in the selection procedure and will either approve, narrow down, or add other suitable candidates to the shortlist.